theemo-tokens/theemo/docs/token-pipeline.md

 : Obviously your theme is then used in the final product.
-To load the theme assets, manage [theme switching](./design-tokens/theming.md) or toggling [features](./design-tokens/features.md), this is where Theemo can provide integrations.
+To load the theme assets, manage [theme switching](./design-tokens/theming.md) or toggling [features](./design-tokens/features.md), this is where Theemo provides integrations.

 ## Sync